e-oj/grabity/README.md

 # grabity
 ## Get preview data from a link.
 Just grab it!

 Grabity looks through [Open Graph](http://ogp.me/) and [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/markup) markup to get Information about a link.
-It's functions will return as much data as they can, from the markup.
+It's functions will return as much data as they can from the markup.
 If no "og:" or "twitter:" tags are found, the returned objects will be empty.

 ## Getting Started:
-First, install grabity
+Install grabity
 ```
 npm install grabity
 ```